 The Swiss social security system is based on the so-called ‘three pillars’.

-• The 1st pillar: Old age and survivor insurance (AVS/AHV) and disability insurance (AI/IV), with the objective to meet the basic needs of retirees, survivors and disabled individuals.
-Individuals with gainful employment in Switzerland are required to contribute.
-The total contribution is currently 10.6% of total employee remuneration.
-Half of it is paid by the employer and the other half (5.3%) is paid by the employee.
+• The 1st pillar: Old age and survivor’s insurance (AVS/AHV) and invalidity insurance (AI/IV), with the objective to meet the retirees, survivors and invalids basic needs.
+Individuals with gainful employment in Switzerland are required to contribute to them.
+Total contribution is currently 10.6% of the total employee remuneration.
+Half of it is paid by the employer and the other half by the employee (5.3%);

-• The 2nd pillar: Company pension plan, with the objective to maintain the individual’s standard of living after retirement.
+• The 2nd pillar: Company pension plan, with the objective to maintain the standard of living after retirement.
 Individuals with gainful employment in Switzerland are required to contribute.
 Total contribution varies according to the age of the person and the scheme chosen by the company.
 The cost for a minimal pension plan amounts to about 20% of the total employee remuneration.
-At least half of it is paid by the employer and the remaining portion by the employee
+At least half of it is paid by the employer and the remaining part by the employee;

-• The 3rd pillar: Private pension funds, with the objective to build up private capital.
-This is encouraged by tax exemptions but is not required.
+• The 3rd pillar: Private pension funds, with the objective to build up a private capital, encouraged by tax exemptions, but left to everyone’s individual responsibility.

 However, if certain conditions are met, expatriates generally remain affiliated to the social security system of their own country (for EU/EFTA citizens Form A1 and for many other countries Certificate of Coverage).